 Applying for licensure using your Council Record is easy and saves you time!
-Once all categories (Education, Employment, Registration, References, Examination) are verified by CLARB, you can transmit your Council Record in support of your licensure application.
+Once all categories (Education, Employment, Registration, Examination) are verified by CLARB, you can transmit your Council Record in support of your licensure application.

 Transmittal fees are available on the Council Record Fees page.